UN pushes for virus vaccine as Trump disinfectant theory sparks outrage - France 24

 The race is on around the world to develop one, with the University of Oxford launching a human trial, while Germany announced similar trials will start by next week.

+But experimental coronavirus treatment remdesivir failed in its first randomised clinical trial, inadvertently released results show, dampening hopes for the closely watched drug.

-In a briefing at the White House, scientists said they had found the virus was quickly destroyed by sunlight, raising hopes that the pandemic could ease as the northern hemisphere summer approaches.
+At a White House briefing, scientists said they had found the virus was quickly destroyed by sunlight, raising the possibility the pandemic could ease as the northern hemisphere summer approaches.

 "Is there a way we can do something like that, by injection inside or almost a cleaning?"
 Trump said.
 "It sounds interesting to me."

-But his suggestion was met with disbelief by many experts who cautioned against any such experiment.
+But experts -- and disinfectant manufacturers -- cautioned against any such experiment.

 "This notion of injecting or ingesting any type of cleansing product into the body is irresponsible, and it's dangerous," Vin Gupta, pulmonologist and health expert told NBC News.

-The United States is now the worst-affected nation in the world, with about 50,000 coronavirus deaths.

-In a bid to restart its economy, the US state of Georgia will lift restrictions further than most on Friday when it allows businesses like gyms and hair salons to reopen -- a move seen as too far by some.
+In a bid to restart its economy, the US state of Georgia starts restrictions further than most on Friday, allowing businesses like gyms and hair salons to reopen -- a move seen as too far by some.

-"This is an irresponsible move that is based solely on dollars over science," Randy Adler, owner of Babs Midtown restaurant, told AFP.
-"It is not the right thing to do."
+The Czech government also eased its virus restrictions, allowing freedom of movement for the first time in nearly six weeks and announcing it will reopen the country's borders to EU business travellers.

 In the Saudi holy city of Mecca, the Grand Mosque, usually packed with tens of thousands of pilgrims during Ramadan, was deserted as religious authorities suspended the year-round umrah pilgrimage.